ucb-urban-informatics/Assignment_1/README.md

 *HINT*: Example of how to use the provided visualization.
 ```
-rides_histogram(input_path = 'path/to/your/file.csv', save_path = 'path/where/you/want/to/save.csv')
+rides_histogram(input_path = 'path/to/your/file.csv', save_path = 'path/where/you/want/to/save.png')
 ```

 #### **C.3.
 Write a function to generate reports using the provided function [10 points]**
 - Create a `pdf_reports` folder.
 - Write a function, `generate_reports`, which loops through each station and generates a pdf for each one.
-- To generate a report for a given district, use the `generate_pdf_report` function (also included in the `report_functions.py` module).
+- To generate a report for a given station, use the `generate_pdf_report` function (also included in the `report_functions.py` module).
 This function will take in the `file_path` from your generated pngs and additional data.
 - You'll need to loop through each file and save the files in your reports folder.

 #### ***C.4 [BONUS]. - Add a log to keep track of the function's progress [2 points]**